Bisecting masses with families of parallel hyperplanes: Introduction

 Understanding how one can split families of measures on real spaces into pieces of the same size is a central topic in topological combinatorics \cites{RoldanPensado2022, Zivaljevic2017}.
 The classic example, known as the ham sandwich theorem, states that \textit{given $d$ smooth probability measures on $\rr^d$, there exists a hyperplane simultaneously splitting each measure in half.}

 Early popularity of this theorem was likely due to the elegance of its proof and maybe to the culinary reference.
-Before Tukey and Stone called it the \emph{ham sandwich} theorem (as we slice a ham and two pieces of bread simultaneously) Steinhaus used the motivation of a \emph{leg of pork} (as we slice fat, bone, and meat).
+Before Stone and Tukey called it the \emph{ham sandwich} theorem (as we slice a ham and two pieces of bread simultaneously) Steinhaus used the motivation of a \emph{leg of pork} (as we slice fat, bone, and meat).

-A myriad of related results have appeared since then, many of them recover the foodie references (cakes \cite{cccg98-akiyama-perfect}, spicy chickens \cite{Karasev:2014gi}, pizzas \cite{Barba:2019to}, etc.), most of these results are proven with topological methods, which range from fixed point and Borsuk--Ulam type theorems to more advanced techniques in algebraic topology (cohomological index theory, equivariant obstruction theory, spectral sequences, etc).
+A myriad of related results have appeared since then.
+Many of them recover the foodie references (cakes \cite{cccg98-akiyama-perfect}, spicy chickens \cite{Karasev:2014gi}, pizzas \cite{Barba:2019to}, etc.), and most are proven with topological methods, which range from fixed point and Borsuk--Ulam type theorems to more advanced techniques in algebraic topology (cohomological index theory, equivariant obstruction theory, spectral sequences, etc).
 Even splitting measures with families of few hyperplanes can lead to very rich topological statements (see, for instance, the history of the Hadwiger--Gr\"unbaum--Ramos theorem \cite{Blagojevic:2018jc}).

 Beyond their inherent interest, these results have numerous applications in various fields like computational geometry \cite{Matousek:1994kq}, combinatorial geometry \cites{alon2005crossing, Fox:2012ks} convexity \cites{lehec2009yao, FHMRA19}, geometric analysis \cites{Gromov:2003ga, Guth.2010}, harmonic analysis \cite{Guth:2016cy} and incidence geometry \cite{Guth:2015tu}.
 In these applications one may use partitions in which one part avoids a hyperplane \cite{yao1985general}, partitions in which continuous functions on convex bodies are equalized \cites{Gromov:2003ga,FHMRA19}, or partitions by the zero set of a polynomial \cite{Stone:1942hu}.
-The current paper extends this last type of result for polynomials that are products of affine functions satisfying certain constrains.
-As in the classical polynomial ham sandwich theorem, the Veronese trick combined with our theorem imply non linear avatars as corollaries.
+The current paper extends this last type of result to polynomials that are products of affine functions satisfying certain constraints.
+As in the classical polynomial ham sandwich theorem, the Veronese trick combined with our theorem implies nonlinear analogues as corollaries.